gaois/Gaois.QueryLogger/src/Gaois.QueryLogger.AspNetCore/README.md

 ### Configure the query logger settings

+See below for a list of available settings and their descriptions.

+#### Top level

+**ApplicationName** (`string`): Specifies a global name for your application that can be used in all queries logged.
+For example, 20 apps can all have different application names and share the same SQL database.

+**IsEnabled** (`bool`, default: **true**): Specifies whether the application is configured to log queries.
+Can be useful if you need to temporarily disable logging for any reason or if you wish to enable/disable logging based on environment variables.

+**StoreClientIPAddress** (`bool`, default: **true**): Specifies whether the client IP address should be logged.
+The logged IP address may or may not be subsequently anonymised, in full or in part, according to the selected `AnonymizeIPAddress` setting.

 Use the `services.AddQueryLogger()` method in **Startup.cs** to configure the query logger settings.

 #### Globally enable/disable the query logger